sandhiyasivaselvi/number-guessing-game/README.md

-Number Guessing Game :
+Number Guessing Game

+Description :
-      The computer generates a random number, and the user tries to guess it within a limited number of attempts.
-It tells the user if their guess is **too low, too high, or correct**.
+The Number Guessing Game is a simple Python application where the computer randomly selects a number within a specified range, and the player attempts to guess it.
+The game provides hints after each guess and challenges the player to find the correct number within a limited number of attempts.

 Features :

-      1. Generates a **random number automatically**.
-      2. Allows the user to **enter guesses**.
-      3. Shows if the guess is **too low, too high, or correct**.
-      4. Has **limited attempts** to guess the number.
-      5. Displays a **“Congratulations” or “Game Over” message**.
+Randomly generates a number at the start of each game.
+Accepts user input through a graphical interface.
+Provides hints such as "Too High" or "Too Low" after every guess.
+Limits the number of attempts available to the player.
+Displays a success message when the correct number is guessed.
+Shows a game-over message when all attempts are used.
+Tracks the remaining number of attempts.
-      6. Includes a **reset option** to restart the game.
+Includes a Reset button to start a new game instantly.
+Simple and user-friendly interface for easy gameplay.
+Helps improve logical thinking and decision-making skills.

 Technologies :

-     - Python
+Python
-     - Tkinter(GUI)
+Tkinter (GUI)
+Random Module

 How To Run The Code :

-    - make sure python is installed in your system
+Ensure Python is installed on your system.
-    - download or clone this repository
+Download or clone the project files.
-    - you can open this application through terminal or command prompt